-Natural England-.
-No objection
+Natural England-.To be reported

-United Utilities - No objection
+United Utilities - To be reported

-Greater Manchester Archaeological Unit - No objection
+Greater Manchester Archaeological Unit -

-Work and Skills - Local Labour condition
+Work and Skills - To be reported

 Manchester Airport, Civil Aviation Authority and NATS Safeguarding - To be reported

 Sport England - Objects to the application as it believes that the proposal makes no contribution to formal sports facilities, indoor or outdoor, to meet additional demand arising from the development.
 It requests a financial contribution towards off-site sports facilities and that the development incorporate the 10 principles of Active Design into its design.